testcontainers/testcontainers-site/content/cloud/docs.md

 TC_CLOUD_LOGS_VERBOSE=true
 ```

-Agent CLI will also respect the property value from the Testcontainers Cloud Desktop usage section.
+Agent CLI will also respect the property value from the Testcontainers Desktop usage section.

 #### Alternatively, on linux, you could try: